Damuna/Notes/Red_theory.md

      - `NS` records: show which name servers are used to resolve the FQDN to IP addresses.
 Most hosting  providers use their own name servers, making it easier to identify the hosting provider.
      - `TXT` records: often contains verification keys for different third-party providers and other security aspects of DNS, such as [SPF](https://datatracker.ietf.org/doc/html/rfc7208), [DMARC](https://datatracker.ietf.org/doc/html/rfc7489), and [DKIM](https://datatracker.ietf.org/doc/html/rfc6376), which are responsible for verifying and confirming the origin of the  emails sent.

    - **Certificate Transparency (CT) logs:**  SSL certificate providers share the CT with the website https://crt.sh/, which stores everything in a database.
+FOr a deeper search: [Censys](https://search.censys.io/)

      Certificate Transparency (CT) is an Internet security standard for monitoring and auditing the issuance of digital certificates.
 When an Internet user interacts with a website, a trusted third party  is needed for assurance that the website is legitimate and that the  website's encryption key is valid.